dalehassinger/loveit/themes/LoveIt/vcrocs/content/about/index.en.md

 * **Special Thanks** to my first manager at VMware: Alex Musicante.
 You believed in me and my passion/skills/knowledge of the VMware Products.
 You gave me a career opportunity that no one else did.

-* **Special Thanks** to some past and present co-workers, SEs, TAMs, HVC Members that I learned a lot from: Robert Mitchell, Dan Grove, Steve Holmes, Steve Pittenger, Anton Wesztergom (Opened my eyes to vRA Day 2), Ryan Palmer, Megan Koss, Josh Demcher, IIona Sirotinin.
+* **Special Thanks** to some past and present co-workers, SEs, TAMs, HVC Members that I learned a lot from: Robert Mitchell, Dan Grove, Steve Holmes, Steve Pittenger, Anton Wesztergom (Opened my eyes to vRA Day 2), Ryan Palmer, Megan Koss, Josh Demcher.

 * **Special Thanks** to my VMware Explore 2023 Hackathon Team, Madison Welsch, Wes Milliron, Tina Krogull, Viviana Miranda, and Edgar Sanchez.